 Digital strain measurement in harsh environments with ESR strain sensors

 An ESR sensor is simple to mount on any flat surface where load or mechanical forces apply to a body.
-The product may be used on cranes, conveyor belts, bridges, wind turbine rotor blades – simply wherever load or force needs to be monitored on a mechanical structure.
-Similar to all other products manufactured by Leine & Linde, the ESR-sensor is suitable for use in exposed conditions and harsh environments.
+The product may be used on cranes and wind turbine rotor blades – simply wherever load or force needs to be monitored on a mechanical structure.
+Similar to all other products manufactured by Leine Linde, the ESR-sensor is suitable for use in exposed conditions and harsh environments.

 The ESR series is based on an optical encoder attached on a mechanical measuring arm which connects to the body being monitored.
 The applied force on the structure can be calculated by the subsequent system measured as a position difference by the encoder.
 As the encoder signal is transferred through a digital interface, EnDat, the signal quality, accuracy and robustness become significantly higher compared with conventional strain gauges.